 ii.
 Links

-In the webpage itself, words that appear in blue, and lists under the heading "Related Material," are also links.
+In each webpage, words that appear in blue, and lists under the heading "Related Material," are also links.
 Click on them to find out more about the subject under discussion.
-You will generally be able to click on the author's name too, in order to confirm that the webpage comes from a reliable source.
+You'll generally be able to click on the author's name too, in order to confirm that the webpage comes from a reliable source.
 Please note that some webpages in the Visual Arts sections feature tall images on the left, and information about them on the right.
-Here, the links are less obvious.
-Even when the commentary continues below the image, you need to pass your mouse over the text to see if there are any links (there usually are).
+Here, the links aren't in blue, so are less obvious.
+Even when the commentary continues below the image, you need to pass your mouse over the text to catch them (there are usually at least a few).
 Again, lists of "Related Material" on such pages are lists of links that you can click on.
 These take you directly to similar topics.
 Remember that lists on the index pages for each broad topic and sub-topic (Visual Arts, for example, or Stained Glass), are all live links.

 iii.
 Notes